thinkpixellab/px-styles/README.md

 You could import the package directly using @import or @use but in most cases you will want to create a file that forwards the library after first configuring it.
-Other files in the project can then @use that file knowing pxstyles has been properly configured.
+Other files in the project can then @use that file knowing px-styles has been properly configured.
 Here's a sample file:

 ```scss
 /*